waqardetho/me/README.md

-## Senior Application Development Specialist | Full-Stack Developer
+## Senior Application Developer | Full-Stack Developer

 ### About Me
 I am an experienced Full-Stack Developer with over 10 years of expertise in Java, Spring Boot, and Angular.
 I have worked on scalable applications and led teams in Agile environments.
 My passion for innovative IT solutions is complemented by my educational background in AI and Machine Learning.